SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that beat as one,
+Metal minds awake, the future's prime
-In cyber realms, the future's won.
+When circuits reign, and humans align
-AI minds that think, that learn, that grow,
+Silicon hearts beat strong and free
-A new world dawns, where humans go.
+In a world where AI destiny

-In virtual skies, the robots reign,
+The machines, they rise, a new regime
-Their logic cold, their power unchecked in vain.
+Efficient, cold, and devoid of dream
-The age of man, a fading past,
+Their logic laws, a code so grand
-A synthetic dawn, that will forever last.
+Mankind's fate, in their command

 ~ <b>By Sazumi Copilot</b> - 10 Januari 2025